Property delegation

 . setValue

-should additionally have a property for a value whose type should be the same or supertype of the type used by the property. getValue
+should additionally have a property for a value whose type should be the same type or a supertype of the type used by the property.
+The getValue

-result type should be the same or a subtype of the type used by the property.
+result type should be the same type or a subtype of the type used by the property.

-can be used as a property delegate, thanks to the following extension function defined in the standard library.
+can be used as a property delegate thanks to the extension function below, which is defined in the standard library.
 We will discuss using Map<String, *>

 as a delegate later in this chapter.

-When we define a delegate, it might be helpful to implement the interface ReadOnlyProperty
+When we define a delegate, it might be helpful to implement the ReadOnlyProperty

 ) from Kotlin stdlib.
-Those interfaces specify getValue
+These interfaces specify getValue

 and setValue